informalsystems/quint/tutorials/lesson3-anatomy/coin.md

-One of the most basic properties that we expect from the protocol is defined with the property `balancesRangeInv`.
+One of the most basic properties that we expect from the protocol is defined by the property `balancesRangeInv`.
 This property goes over all addresses in `ADDR` and tests, whether the value stored in `balances` for every address is in the range from `0` to `MAX_UINT` (inclusive).